sancarn/awesome-vba/README.md

 * [👑][p_all][⭐][a_all] [VBA-MemoryTools](https://github.com/cristianbuse/VBA-MemoryTools) - Provides an ultra-fast, copy memory alternative.
 * [🖼][p_win][⭐][a_all] [Safe Subclassing](https://www.mrexcel.com/board/threads/intercepting-resetting-of-vba-editor-as-well-as-unhandled-errors-for-safe-subclassing.1024295/) - Provides the ability to subclass Excel/Word/Powerpoint window or Userforms to perform further automation.
 In the later threads there is also an example for subclassing other windows from other applications.
 * [🖼][p_win][⭐][a_all] [Calling private module functions](https://codereview.stackexchange.com/questions/274532/low-level-vba-hacking-making-private-functions-public)
+* From Frameworks:
+    * In `stdVBA` find `stdCOM` - A one stop shop for COM automation, from invoking interfaces by offsets to extracting type information.

 ### Web tools